ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/put.dotnet.markdown

 # Attachments : Put

-In order to put an attachment in RavenDB, you need to create a document.
+In order to put an attachment in RavenDB you need to create a document.
 Then you can attach an attachment to the document using the `Advanced.Attachments.Store` method.

 Attachments, just like documents, are a part of the session and will be only saved on the Server when session.SaveChanges is executed in one transaction.